JenishPraveenKumarG/blog-backend/README.md

 - 🔧 **Flexible & Lightweight:** With its minimalist approach, Flask gives you full control over how your application is structured, without enforcing unnecessary constraints.
 - 🌍 **Large Community & Resources:** Flask's active community ensures plenty of tutorials, plugins, and documentation, making learning and problem-solving easier than ever.
 - 🔒 **Secure & Reliable:** Flask offers built-in tools and extensions to secure your application, enabling you to handle user authentication, form validation, and more with ease.

+## Project Structure

+Here's an overview of the key files in the project:

+### app.py
+This is the main file that runs the Flask app.
+It initializes the app, handles routes, and starts the server.

+### model.py
+This file defines the database structure.
+It uses SQLAlchemy to create and manage your database models, allowing you to store and retrieve data effectively.

+### auth.py
+Handles user authentication.
+This file includes functions for user login, registration, and managing sessions.
+It ensures that users can securely sign in and out of the app.

+### views.py
+Contains the code to delete file in the notes and to for other purpose.